In Nueva Guadalupe, El Salvador, these teens don’t sleep in – they are up with the roosters – literally.

 This co-op is owned and operated by youth in a small town outside of San Salvador, El Salvador, and consists of 28 members, aged 13-26.
 World Vision staff Sandra Benavides, who works with the group, says they are responsible for about 400 hens, donated to them (along with the coop structure) by the town’s mayor.

 “He himself came from very poor beginnings and identifies with the youth,” Sandra explains.

 The business is a by-product of Youth Ready, a program run by World Vision in Honduras and El Salvador that empowers youth to build a future for themselves, while giving them an alternative to joining a gang.
 With nearby San Salvador ranking as the seventh most violent city in the world, most youth either join a gang out of fear, are being exploited by one, or see no other means of earning a living.

 The program has been supported by the Barrett Family Foundation since 2016.
 Responding to its positive impact on thousands of youth in Honduras and El Salvador, the family, in partnership with World Vision Canada, recently announced an expansion of the initiative into five additional countries - Guatemala, Peru, Colombia, Ecuador and Bolivia.

 Learning to take on life’s challenges

 The Youth Ready program is broken into learning modules.
 The teens not only attend English classes and vocational training, but also learn life skills that build the resilience to handle life’s up and downs.
 Some examples of this would be having a positive identity, how to challenge stereotypes, their responsibilities as citizens, child rights and values, presentation skills and more.

-This is an important foundation, as so many of them come from broken homes and have not experienced the love and support of their parents or guardians.
+This is an important foundation, as many youth come from broken homes and have not experienced the love and support of their parents or guardians.
 As Chele says, “What we learned in the first module (called Abilities for Life

 ), we don’t learn this at school.
 But we need these life skills, as our parents may not teach us this.”